Xunnamius/strongbox-switchcrypt/USECASES.md

 - Are gains eaten by the switching process?

 > Depends on the cipher switching strategy used

+> The mirrored strategy seems to lend itself well here, but any of the there implemented strategies would work.

 - How to communicate intent down the stack?